cbg-ethz/SC-Bulk-Domain-Adaptation/README.md

 - `--n_trials`: The number of Optuna trials.
 - `--model`: The name of the model to tune.

-For example, to run the hyperparameter tuning for the SCAD model on the drug Afatinib with 10 Optuna trials, you can run the following command:
+For example, to run the hyperparameter tuning for the SCAD model on the drug Afatinib with 10 hyperparameter combinations (Optuna trials), you can run the following command:

 ```bash
 bash -c "conda activate benchmark && python code/hyper_tuning.py --drugs Afatinib --n_trials 10 --model SCAD"
 ```

+You will need to download the gene expression datasets to make this script work (see below)

 ## Directory Structure